 Frameline’s mission is to change the world through the power of queer cinema.
-As a media arts non-profit, Frameline’s programs connect filmmakers and audiences in San Francisco and around the world.
+As a media arts nonprofit, Frameline’s programs connect filmmakers and audiences in the Bay Area and around the world.

 Founded in 1977, the San Francisco International LGBTQ Film Festival is the longest-running, largest and most widely recognized LGBTQ film exhibition event in the world.
 As a community event with an annual attendance of 63,000, the Festival is the most prominent and well-attended LGBTQ arts program in the Bay Area.
 Frameline also presents year-round exhibitions, including Frameline Encore, a free film series highlighting diverse, socially relevant works.
 Year-round programs also include members-only sneak previews and special events, as well as special screenings and events featuring directors, actors and other queer media icons.